 St Thomas More RC Comprehensive 1990-97, (not a well known school for sending people to University or MedSchool…) University of Birmingham 1997-2002.

 Sandwell Hospital, Princess Royal Hospital (Telford) Russells Hall Hospital (Dudley) Compton Hospice (Wolverhampton) and my current practice- worked here for 15 years this year.

-GP Partner, Training Programme Director, RCGP Regional Ambassador & Midland Faculty Honorary Secretary.
+GP Partner, Training Programme Director, Midland Faculty Vice Chair.

 I run our practice with my partners, and we see NHS patients with a contract held by Sandwell & West Birmingham CCG

-I’m employed by Health Education England working as a Training Programme Director, and by RCGP as Regional Ambassador.
+I’m employed by Health Education England working as a Training Programme Director.

 I love football despite being an Everton fan and family dominates my spare time.
 The kids are at an age where soft-play, days out and tickling are major parts of my free time!

 I love drawing and making new stuff, like videos, images and websites for the practice and our local training scheme.